SI Joint Pain

 Benefits of Interventional Treatments

-These interventions, performed by pain physicians, offer several advantages for elderly patients suffering from SI joint pain:
+These interventions, performed by pain physicians, offer several advantages for elderly patients suffering:

 • Targeted pain relief